leighmcculloch/leighmcculloch.com/source/content/posts/2021/go-experience-report-errors-is-as.md

 ### Visual Similarity

 It is difficult to distinguish between `errors.Is` and `errors.As` when quickly scanning code.
-They only differ by one characters, and so visually look very similar.
+They differ by one character, and visually look very similar.

 ### Semantic Ambiguity